oxfordmmm/catdocs/docs/source/overview.rst

 Overview
 ========

 The Scalable Pathogen Pipeline Platform (SP3) is a solution developed by `Oxford MMM group <http://modmedmicro.nsms.ox.ac.uk/>`_ for pathogen genomic analysis in the cloud.
+SP3 provides an efficient and unified process of collecting, analysing and comparing genomic data analysis with the benefit of elastic cloud computing.
+SP3 enables container-centric bioinformatic workflows run on personal computers, High-performance computing (HPC) clusters and cloud platforms.
+We have deployed and tested SP3 on local HPC, Google Cloud Platform (GCP), Microsoft Azure and OpenStack Platforms.
+SP3 allows users to fetch genomic sequencing data from European Nucleotide Archive (ENA) and conduct analysis with open-source bioinformatic pipelines.

 .. image:: _static/architecture.png